zarina86/crud_cats/README.md

 # CRUD_CATS

-CRUD_CATS is application which allows to create/update/destroy cats.
+CRUD_CATS is the application which allows to create/update/destroy cats.

 ## Before installation:
 Install Ruby by following the instructions [link](https://www.ruby-lang.org/en/documentation/installation/).